 - Risk Management – It mentions all the risks that could arise in the project; you can rank them and allocate resources accordingly.

 - Project Budget – Most important document mentions the total cost and returns expected from the budget.

 - Status Report – It mentions completion status and milestones, and next milestones.

 - QA Reports – Quality assurance reports are important because you go over all the basic criteria before implementation.

 Thus it is clear that project documents are of immense importance in the successful completion of a project.
-Project documents should be clear, simple, relevant and up to the mark.
-Each project is the different in terms of size, scope, deliverables, and life cycle.
-This project documents should be appropriate for the project in question.
+Project documents should be clear, simple, relevant, and up to the mark.
+Each project is different in terms of size, scope, deliverables, and life cycle.
+These project documents should be appropriate for the project in question.

 Project documents should make life easier for the project manager and all those involved.
-It should clearly state all requirements, risk, resources so that all the stakeholders are on the same page.
+It should clearly state all requirements, risks, resources so that all the stakeholders are on the same page.